 - Manual therapy: For appropriate patients, hands-on manipulation and mobilization of the cervical and lumbar spine to restore range of motion and reduce pain.

-The goal is not simply symptom management but restoring function, reducing disability, and improving quality of life — outcomes that matter both to the veteran and to VAC’s assessment process.
+The goal is not simply symptom management but restoring function, reducing disability, and improving quality of life.
+These are outcomes that matter both to the veteran and to VAC’s assessment process.

 VAC Disability Reports